the-gopak/gopak-cli/README.md

   - direct `update` template in a `source`, or
   - custom package logic (`get_latest_version`, `get_installed_version`, `compare_versions`).
 - Model dependencies between entries with `depends_on` and let `unilin` resolve order.
+- Reinstalling the same set of packages onto a new system.

 ## Logging